Florida waits: Hurricane Dorian is looking increasingly dire

 Feeding on the warm waters in the open ocean, Dorian steamed toward the U.S. after rolling through the Virgin Islands and Puerto Rico, where it inflicted less damage than feared but was blamed for at least one death.

-As of Friday morning, Dorian was centered about 255 miles (410 kilometers) northeast of the Bahamas.
-Its winds had increased slightly to 110 mph (175 kph) and the storm was moving northwest at 12 mph (19 kph).
+As of midday Friday, Dorian was centered about 660 miles (1,060 kilometers) east of West Palm Beach with winds of 110 mph (175 kph) and was moving northwest at a slowed-down 10 mph (17 kph).
 Forecasters said it was expected to keep on strengthening and become a Category 3 later in the day.

 The hurricane season typically peaks between mid-August and late October.
 One of the most powerful storms ever to hit the U.S. was on Labor Day 1935.
 The unnamed Category 5 hurricane crashed ashore along Florida's Gulf Coast on Sept.
 2. It was blamed for over 400 deaths.